santhoshjanan/100daysOfCode/README.md

 Today started a new nodejs project to start working with data - CRUD operations.
 May be I got a bit over excited; or got over confident.
 I thought of adding one additional learning point- NoSQL.
 Initially I thought working with Javascript will be a paradigm shift.
 But now I feel, Javascript is ok.
 But a brain which had worked for a long time with RDBMS, is finding it real tough to wrap around the NoSQL paradigm.
 One step at a time, I am learning it.

 Today, I created a nodejs/express application.
 Set up my first mongodb instance in Atlas cloud.
 Created a model.
 Added a listing, create user and login routes in the controller.
 Later, added a middleware in the model with pre-save.
 So that, the password gets hashed when it is saved.
 Excited for tomorrow and the weekend.

+## Day 5 - 3-Apr-2020
+Nope!
+Not a great day with code.
+I am struggling with handling JWT.
+May be I am missing a little thing.
+After I close my HDoC today, I will be watching some videos on how experts do authentication in express and read some more.
+Weekend must be some more easier.
+Happy weekend.